dogu-team/dogu/README.md

 ## License

 We provide two editions of Dogu: Community Edition and Enterprise Edition.
+Community Edition is free under licensed AGPL3.0.

 See [LICENSE](LICENSE.md) for more details.